-Before your Competition or Clinic, you’ll need to do these things:
+Before your Competition or Clinic, you’ll need to do these things (please note, you will find all necessary show- and event-related forms on our Forms + Documents page):

 1. Fulfill Insurance Requirements:

-Show organizers will need to read the insurance packet provided by the ODS Insurance Agent and the ODS Handbook chapter about Insurance.
-Liability Waivers and Accident Forms are also found on this page.
+Show and Event organizers will need to obtain insurance for any ODS Show or Event 6 weeks before the event.
+Please read the insurance packet provided by the ODS Insurance Agent and the ODS Handbook chapter about Insurance.
+Insurance Application, Liability Waivers, and Accident Forms are found under Forms and Documents.

 Next, you’ll need to review the ODS show standards and apply for ODS show approval.
 You’ll be able to do this online.